 I turned my flashlight off while in this cave, and it was pitch black and silent, which was crazy.

 After that, I finally saw a light which noted the exit of the path.

-All in all, this was one of the most fun caves in the park, I mean how often can you walk for 20 minutes in a cave and exit the other end?
-Be sure to check it out when you are at the park and read more about the Lava Beds National Monument itself here.
+Sentinel Cave was one of the most fun caves in the park.
+I mean, how often can you walk for 20 minutes in a cave and exit the other end?
+Be sure to check it out when you are at the park and read more about the Lava Beds National Monument here.